Federico-Conti/digital-forensics/assignement/filesystem/report3.md

 ```

 The `disktype` command reveals something unusual about this partition:
-Both file systems appear to coexist within the same partition space of ~8 GiB.
+both file systems appear to coexist within the same partition space of ~8 GiB.

 ```bash
 fsstat microsoftdata.dd